sneha1012/sneha1012/README.md

 ### Hi there 👋

-I am currently in my pre-final year of my Bachelors.
 I am a machine learning Beginner.
+I am currently in pre-final year of my Bachelors.

 <!--
 **sneha1012/sneha1012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.